YTread Logo

 road

 trips.
 I love Mustangs.
-I would like to drive my own Mustang across the United States.
-It really turned into something far beyond what we expected.
-More than a hundred people. join Sam on that first ride now, ten years later, twice as many people come for the ride District Attorney Tony Sousa is one of the original members of Mustangs Across America a lifelong Mustang fan it was love at first sight when he saw shelby gt350 the thoroughbred of
+I would like to drive my own Mustang around the United States.
+It really turned into something that went far beyond what we expected, over a hundred people joined Sam on that first trip now, ten years later, twice as many people come on the trip.
+District Attorney Tony Sousa is one of the original members of Mustangs Across.
+America a lifelong Mustang fan it was love at first sight when he saw Shelby gt350 the thoroughbred of Mustangs the car that made me fall in love with the Mustang was the gt350 there was something really visceral and exciting about hearing the sound of that side exhaust coming From underneath the car, looking at the fastback with the white paint job and the two big blue stripes, and seeing the car get your blood pumping, the Shelby gt350 was a more powerful version of the original factory Mustang and epitomized unbridled energy and the purity.

 kings of the road mustangs across america